mfkiwl/gnss-rcv/README.md

 ## Download an existing IQ recording with GPS L1 signal

-The one I used for most of the development, download and unzip: https://github.com/codyd51/gypsum/releases/download/1.0/nov_3_time_18_48_st_ives.zip
+The one I used for most of the development: https://github.com/codyd51/gypsum/releases/download/1.0/nov_3_time_18_48_st_ives.zip
-.. then move the file under resources/.
+.. unzip and move the file under resources/.
 Use "-t 2xf32".

 A few online SDR recordings at 1575,42 MHz are available online:
 - https://jeremyclark.ca/wp/telecom/rtl-sdr-for-satellite-gps/